catalyst-cooperative/pudl/docs/intro.rst

 We normalized the data to make storage more efficient and avoid data integrity issues, but you may want to combine information from more than one of the tables to make the data more readable and readily interpretable.
-For example, PUDL stores name that EIA uses to refer to a power plant in the :ref:`plants_entity_eia` table in association with the plant's unique numeric ID.
+For example, PUDL stores the name that EIA uses to refer to a power plant in the :ref:`plants_entity_eia` table in association with the plant's unique numeric ID.
 If you are working with data from the :ref:`fuel_receipts_costs_eia923` table, which records monthly per-plant fuel